UAE says Sinopharm vaccine has 86% efficacy against COVID-19

 It also said it had officially registered the vaccine, without elaborating, and that 31,000 volunteers across 125 nationalities participated in the UAE trial.

-It did not say what side effects or illnesses participants experienced or how many volunteers were given the vaccine and how many received a placebo.
+It did not say what, if any, side effects it identified, how many participants have become ill or how many volunteers were given the vaccine or a placebo.

 CNBG could not be immediately reached for comment.